vorner/rust-presentations/101_for_cpp.md

 * It's clear I want to talk about Rust, but why to C++ people?
 * Last resort: allows doing high performance, crazy, insane and such
+* Many companies now having a look (Mozilla, Dropbox, Microsoft)
+* The most loved language on stack overflow 4times in a row
 * C++ devs are one of the people coming to Rust, people from high-level languages needing fast programs another.